 For the sake of full transparency, Mark’s also involved in communications work for Renegade Spirits’ Waterford Distillery as well as the Renegade Rum operation, which is focussed currently on CaneCo.
 He may shed more light on this if you ask him…

 Who the hell reads Malt?

-Currently, each month Malt gets anything up to 33,000 visitors reading from all over the world – mainly the UK and US, with a decent proportion in Germany and France too.
-In 2016 there were about 165,000 visitors reading the site, and about 350,000 page views in all.
+Currently, each month Malt gets anything up to 50,000 visitors reading from all over the world – mainly the UK and US, with a decent proportion in Germany and France too.
+In the past year, we’ve had about 255,000 unique visitors on the site, with well over half a million page views in all.

 New to whisky?

 Just bookmark the site, or subscribe to our posts.
 Though the subject might be intimidating at first, there’s no substitute to just throwing yourself into whisky (figuratively, not literally, although that may help too) and learn a little each week.
 Our posts don’t assume you know everything, so you’ll easily be able to pick things up as you go along.
 And if you’re a whisky geek, may you enjoy the ride.